arctic-hen7/ipems/protocol/basic-introduction.md

 ## How can I help?

-If you'd like to help out with the project, you can open issues for any errors you notice in the IPEMS specification, and you might even want to follow our [Contributing Guidelines](contributing) to fix a problem yourself!
+If you'd like to help out with the project, you can open issues for any errors you notice in the IPEMS specification, and you might even want to follow our [Contributing Guidelines](./CONTRIBUTING.md) to fix a problem yourself!
 You could also create an implementation of IPEMS in your language, that's the best way to help IPEMS grow!

-[specification]: ./specification.md
-[contributing]: ../CONTRIBUTING.md
-[default-paradigm-codes]: ./default-paradigm.md#Specification